Standards in Wildlife Rehabilitation

 For differences between the 3rd and 4th editions see this useful PDF from NWRA.

 1 A wildlife rehabilitator should strive to achieve high standards of animal care through knowledge and an understanding of the field.
-Continuing efforts must be made to keep informed of current rehabilitation information, methods, and regulations.
+Individuals must make an effort to be informed of current rehabilitation information, methods, and regulations through participation in continuing education.

 2 A wildlife rehabilitator should be responsible, conscientious, and dedicated, and should work continuously toward improving the quality of care given to wild animals undergoing rehabilitation.